infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 - Maybe it is revealed at the end that you are already dead and reliving the school life
 - Make the player feel utter loneliness
 - The lil pet grows throughout the chapters
+- ==You are given a mask, wear it when you feel unsafe and insecure==

 ### Wackos